Guards Red Classic: 1985 Porsche 911 Carrera Targa – Sold!

-Ask car enthusiasts what is the quintessential Porsche color combination of the 1980s, most will reply Guards Red over Black like this 1985 Carrera Targa just listed earlier this week here on Craigslist in Columbus, New Jersey with an asking price of $33,500.
+Ask car enthusiasts what is the quintessential Porsche color combination of the 1980s, most will reply Guards Red over Black like this 1985 Carrera Targa just listed on Craiglist in Columbus, New Jersey with an asking price of $33,500.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Targa realistically priced $1,500 above the current #3 “Good” estimate of $32,000.
-If you are serious about buying this Carrera you can start the conversation by emailing the seller here.

 Here’s the seller’s description: